WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### popoverProps

 Properties of popoverProps object will be passed as props to the `Popover` component.

-Use this o object to access properties/feature if the `Popover` component that are not already exposed in the `Dropdown`component, e.g.: the hability to have the popover without an arrow.
+Use this object to access properties/features of the `Popover` component that are not already exposed in the `Dropdown` component, e.g.: the ability to have the popover without an arrow.

 -   Type: `Object`
 -   Required: No